mrdevlorx/Coperate_Side_Scanner/README.md

 ## 📂 Input File Format

-Place one `.txt` file per site in a folder.
-The filename (without extension) becomes the site name.
+Create a `.txt` file per site in a folder.
+The filename (without the file extension) will become the site name, so you can continue working with the individual files afterward.

 ```
 sites/